vidaud/seta/seta-doc/docs/general/how-runs.md

 ##### Taxonomy in SeTA
 In SeTA, we have define some Taxonomies that can be used, but the you can also define a new Taxonomy if is necessary.

 After selecting the terms that represent the broadest category, you can assign the remaining terms to the other categories.
 To create a new Taxonomy, you can go to the API interface and set up the parameters  as *code, label, long label, classifier, version, validated* to upload the new Taxonomy.
-It is possible to create as many Taxonomies as you need.
+It is possible to create as many Taxonomies as you need

 {++ example of SeTA Taxonomy++}

+The following example describes part of a Taxonomy used in SeTA:

 ```json
 "aggregations": {